sisterai/estate-assistant-system/azure/README.md

      --template-file infra/main.bicep
    ```

-2. **Deploy the application** using the helper script:
+2. **Deploy the application** using the helper script, which builds the container image, ensures the supporting services exist, and configures the Web App with required connection strings:
    ```bash
    ./deploy.sh
    ```

-3. **CI/CD** is handled through `azure-pipelines.yml`, which builds the Docker image, pushes it to ACR, and deploys the Web App.
+3. **CI/CD** is handled through `azure-pipelines.yml`, which builds the Docker image, pushes it to ACR, deploys the Web App, and sets application settings from the provisioned services.

-> Update environment variables such as `MONGO_URI` or API keys in Azure before running the application.
+> Secrets such as database connection strings are stored in application settings; consider moving them to Key Vault for production environments.